donatodipaola/oxo/README.md

 # oxo
-An ANSI C implementation of the classical Tic-Tac-Toe video game.
+An C (C99) implementation of the classical Tic-Tac-Toe video game.

 The name is a tribute to the *OXO* or *Noughts and Crosses*, one of the first video games developed, in the early history of video games,